What Is Tuberculosis?

 What Causes Tuberculosis?

-Tuberculosis is caused by a bacterium called Mycobacterium tuberculosis.
-The bacteria are spread through respiratory droplets propelled into the air when a person sick with tuberculosis coughs or sneezes.
+Tuberculosis is caused by the Mycobacterium tuberculosis bacterium.
+The bacteria are spread through respiratory droplets propelled into the air when an infected person coughs, sneezes, or even speaks.

 Risk factors for developing tuberculosis include: